travis-ci/docs-travis-ci-com/user/languages/python.md

 ### Pre-installed packages

-Travis pre-installs a few packages in each virtualenv by default to ease running tests:
+Travis CI pre-installs a few packages in each virtualenv by default to ease running tests:

 - pytest